sensu/sensu-docs/content/sensu-enterprise/2.7/integrations/email.md

 As of Sensu Enterprise version 2.3, the Sensu Enterprise email integration provides support for creating custom email templates using ERB (a templating language based on Ruby).
-Sensu Enterprise make an `@event` variable available to the ERB template containing the complete [event data payload][4].
+Sensu Enterprise makes an `@event` variable available to the ERB template containing the complete [event data payload][4].

 _NOTE: the Puppet reference documentation provides a helpful [introduction to